A Brief History of the Stanley Cup

 The NHL finally started retiring bands so that the trophy didn't grow any taller.
 So far, three bands have been removed and displayed at the Hockey Hall of Fame.
 The trophy’s style changed in 1939, 1948, 1958, and 1963.
 A duplicate Cup was created in 1993 so that one Cup could be displayed at the Hockey Hall of Fame while the presentation Cup was traveling.
 Since 1993, every member of the winning team is allowed to take the Stanley Cup home for a day.

-The oil and gas industry is constantly undergoing ...
+The oil and gas industry is constantly undergoing trends due to major advancements in digital and ma ...